adtork/Jeremy-Azure-lab/boot-specific-NVA-version/readme.md

-# Boot specific NVA version.
-EX: Cisco ASAv
+# Azure CLI to find a NVA Marketplace image.
+In this example, we will search

 **Fill in Azure region**

 $locName="East US"